A Veteran Triumph motorcycle

 1911 Triumph Motorcycle review

 Probably the main literature aside from the weekly publications to guide motor cycle rider at this time was a useful little book called Hints and Tips for MotorCyclists.
-If tell you all you need to know to choose, own and ride a bike of the time.

 hints and tips for motor cyclists 3rd edition